 People know they have traveler's diarrhea based on their symptoms.
-If symptoms last longer than five days or if you develop fever or abdominal pain, see a doctor.
+If symptoms last longer than five days or if you develop fever or severe abdominal pain, see a doctor.
 Your blood and stool may be tested for evidence of infection.
 In some cases, a doctor might be able to identify the infecting organism, which could lead to a specific treatment.

 Traveler's diarrhea usually improves on its own within five days.

 Many cases of traveler's diarrhea can be prevented.
 Keep the following rules in mind, even in expensive resorts and hotels:

 - Alcohol does not sterilize water, so be cautious about contaminated water (including ice) used in mixed drinks.

 - Carbonated beverages and bottled water are usually safe to drink, but don't use ice, which could be contaminated.
 Drink from the bottle with a straw, rather than out of a glass.
 The glass may have been washed with contaminated water.

 - Purify water by boiling it for at least three minutes or using a water purification system.